meliheng/todo-app/README.md

 # TODO APP

-This project was build with React
+This project was build with React.

 ## What Does It Provide

-You can easily add, delete, update, filter and list todos
+You can easily add, delete, update, filter and list todos.

 ![Screenshot](./public/ss.png)